-The application uses the Flask Jinja template engine.
-We notice when we started to build a bot, we can inject mathematical operations on the template engine but developers use the library for security.
-Therefore we couldn't inject a malicious payload(for example: A remote code execution payload) into the system.
+The \\\\\ application uses the Flask Jinja template engine.
+We noticed that when we started to build a bot, we were able to inject mathematical operations onto the template engine; however, developers use the \\\\\ library for security.
+Therefore, we couldn't inject a malicious payload (such as a remote code execution payload) into the system.

-But we could bypass some restrictions like a "double bracket":
+Nevertheless, we could bypass some restrictions like a "double bracket":

-Application deleted our double bracket payload
+The application deleted our double bracket payload.